|Monthly Rainfall Review|

 The country generally has experienced the hot and dry weather during the last February.
 While this is a normal condition during the last phase of the Northeast Monsoon but this condition at same time a bit extreme.
 One of the factors causing this condition is a typically tropical weather system in the eastern part of country has moved far to the west of the Pacific Ocean.
 At that time, the atmosphere is very stable also causing less rainfall in the Peninsula and Sarawak.
 Rainfall distribution over Peninsula and Sarawak has recorded more than 60 % below average.
 However, in western Sabah has received more wet weather conditions with rainfall distribution between 20 % and 40 % above average.

 (i) Peninsular Malaysia

-Sarawak received rain almost every day with number of rain days recorded in range between 19 and 27 days.
+The number of rain days recorded for Sarawak in range between 6 and 14 days.

 Rainfall Amount (mm)